jaywink/photo-gallery/README.md

 Add the component to your site HTML as follows:

-    <photo-gallery images-path="/path/to/images/"></photo-gallery>
+    <photo-gallery images-dir="/path/to/images/"></photo-gallery>

-By default the component will look for images in `/images` so if you upload them there, no `images-path` needs to be set.
-Note, `images-path` can also refer to an URL, though your browser will most likely block CORS requests cross-domain.
+By default the component will look for images in `/images` so if you upload them there, no `images-dir` needs to be set.
+Note, `images-dir` can also refer to an URL, though your browser will most likely block CORS requests cross-domain.

 ### Configuration

-**images-path**
+**images-dir**

 Path or URL to the images folder which also includes the manifest and processsed medium and thumb sized files (see above).
-Defaults to `/images`.
+Defaults to `/images/`.

-Example: `<photo-gallery images-path="/path/to/images/"></photo-gallery>`
+Example: `<photo-gallery images-dir="/path/to/images/"></photo-gallery>`

 **hide-main-image**